Automattic/blocks-everywhere/readme.txt

 2. Gutenberg when editing a comment

 == Changelog ==

+= 1.12.0 =
+* Add option to auto-detect HTML and PHP code paste
+* Fix pasting of shortcodes
+* Fix inline code on reply page

 = 1.11.0 =
 * Allow editor to be enabled/disabled on bbPress forum or user